 The Chicago area is bracing for a weekend heat wave that could be dangerous.

-An Excessive Heat Watch was issued for Cook County beginning Saturday morning through Monday evening, according to the National Weather Service.
+An Excessive Heat Warning was issued Saturday morning following an Excessive Heat Watch issued Friday that is no longer in effect, according to the National Weather Service.

 With peak heat indices forecast to reach near 105 degrees, experts warned that heat illnesses will be possible.